dwave-training/employee-scheduling/README.md

 # The Employee Scheduling Problem

-Exercise for D-Wave training courses to demonstrate the DQM solver.
+Exercise for D-Wave training courses to demonstrate the CQM solver.

 ## Exercise 1